JannyHW/JannyHW/README.md

 - 👯 I’m looking to collaborate on React.

-- 🤔 I’m looking for help with Networking .
+- 🤔 I’m looking for help with Networking.

 - 💬 Ask me about anything, I'm happy to help!

+- 🤣 I enjoy laughing at web developer memes.

 - ⚡ Fun fact: I’m a part-time vegan and a bit of a clean freak.